bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `GBLARG` is an old command for defining global arguments.
 It has been replaced with the `DFNGBL` command and is currently simply an alias to it.
 As such `DFNGBL` should be used in place of `GBLARG`.
+### GBLARGV
+Set value of global integer argument

+Category: Arguments

+Format: `GBLARGV` nam val

+Defaults: temp current

+Description:
+`GBLARGV` is an old command for defining integer global arguments.
+It has been replaced with the `DFNGBL /INT` command and is currently simply an alias to it.
+As such `DFNGBL /INT` should be used in place of `GBLARGV`.
 ### GBLDL
 Delete global argument